Twelve Theses (leaflet)

-The Twelve Theses were issued in early April 1933 by Press and Propaganda Section of the German Student Union and called for German university students to purge German language and literature of Jewish influence and to restore those aspects of German culture to their "pure" volkische traditions.
+The Twelve Theses were issued in early April 1933 by Press and Propaganda Section of the German Student Union and called for German university students to purge the German language and literature of Jewish influence and to restore those aspects of German culture to their "pure" volkische traditions.
 The theses were posted on university campuses throughout Germany prior to the May 1933 book burnings.

 Text

 The English text of the theses (as those are posted to the right) reads as follows: